Codium-ai/devlabs/intellij-projects/functional-test-rest-service/README.md

       ```
       curl --location 'http://localhost:8585/profile/users'
       ```
-4. Focus on Application.java
-   - Add the api-docs.json to the additional context
-   - Add application.properties
-   - FunctionalSpec.groovy
+## Video Summary
+1. Context
-   - ProfileFunctionalSpec.groovy
+   - Focus on: ProfileFunctionalSpec.groovy
+   - Additional Context: api-docs.json

-5. Prompt:
+2. Prompt:
    ```
-   Add to this Spock Framework integration tests in ProfileFunctionalSpec extending the FunctionalSpec using the "when-where-then" format of the testing DSL.
-The tests should interact with a running
-   API application that is described in this OAS 3.0 standard in api-docs.json file , sending requests with dynamic data specified in the "where" data table.
+   Add to this Spock Framework integration tests in ProfileFunctionalSpec using the "when-where-then" format of the testing DSL.
+The integration tests should test the api definitions that are located in the api-docs.json file that is included, sending requests with dynamic data specified in the "where" data table.
    ```
+3. Add output to ProfileFunctionalSpec.groovy
+   - Run the functional tests of the API

 ## Resources
 - [Spring Boot Documentation](https://spring.io/projects/spring-boot)